lookinguparts/Interlace/README.md

 Custom Shader Patterns
 ======================
 There is support for custom shader patterns.
 These are modified vertex shaders that output RGB values.
-Once you install the package, you should have some examples at ~/Chromatik/VShaders/.
+After you install the package, you should create the directory ~/Chromatik/VShaders/ and place the contents of the repository's VShader/ directory in it.
 There currently is not support for textures but that will be coming soon.
 In order to render on the surface of a cylinder, you should see the coordinate space remapping example in ShpRings.vert.
+The shaders support an #include <funcs.vert> directive for sharing common blocks of code.

 Modular Audio/Visual Synthesis Guide